Frenzied-Pop/CalcIII/06-gauss_divergence_theorem_summary.md

 - Deriving Navier–Stokes equations
 - Analyzing fluid flow and electromagnetism
 - Computing volume of irregular shapes via divergence = 1 trick

----

-_Next: apply this to momentum or energy conservation to derive other PDEs like Navier-Stokes or heat equations!_